What are the advantages of class D amplifiers?

 HiFi+ ‘staff’

-NAD has abandoned the tried and tested, more expensive and better performing linear power supplies and Class AB output stages that use some of the energy consumed to improve sonic performance.
+NAD has abandoned the proven, better perfroming but more expensive to manufacture linear power supplies and Class AB output stages that are less efficient because they deliberately use some of the energy consumed to improve sonic performance.
 Instead, the company has recycled existing, poorer performing but cheaper to make circuits based on switching power supplies and Class D output stages.
-Known to be inferior to traditional topologies, NAD has used designs that have been around since the 1950s and saved a ton of money on transformers, metal and therefore production and shipping costs, helping an ailing manufacturer.
-These designs are not as linear over a wide bandwidth as Class AB designs (but we can’t say that).
-They provide consistent performance into all speaker loads as any good amplifier does (oops), providing no advance over previous models, (again oops).
+Known to be inferior to traditional topologies, NAD has used designs that have been around since the 1950s and saved money on transformers, parts, metal and therefore production and shipping costs.
+These designs are not as quiet or linear as Class AB designs.
+They provide consistent performance into most speaker loads as any good amplifier should, providing no advance over previous models, increasing margins and profitability for NAD, an ailing budget hi-fi manufacturer from a previous era.

 Liquid Mike

-Class D was the flavour of the month in the naughties when people like Srajan Ebaen at 6 Moons pumped brands nobody had ever heard of and people lapped it up.
+Class D was the flavour of the month in the naughties when people like Srajan Ebaen at 6 Moons endlessly pumped brands nobody had ever heard of.
 Many products turned out to be unreliable due to their use of SMD components, cheap, off-the-shelf modules and low-cost build and manufacturing.
+Class D has come a long way since then, but you only need look at really serious gear and things become clear.

-Where cost is not a factor, there is almost no class D, except the Mark Levinson No 53 class D monoblocks for example, and Stereophile described them as “disappointing and flat-sounding” despite their extraordinarily high cost.
+The Mark Levinson No 53 class D monoblocks are an exception and Stereophile described them as “disappointing and flat-sounding” despite their extraordinarily high cost.
 Good on Stereophile for being brave enough to call it.
-I’m sure ML was not pleased.

 But Mike, lots of hi-fi gear is class D and I’ve read that it’s just fantastic.
 Guys on Audiogon reckon its great and a guy on YouTube says they are the best amplifiers in the world!